lbl-srg/funnel/README.md

   * Windows x64
   * Mac OS X

-The Python binding is delivered as a package (`funnel`) which is compatible with Python 2 and 3.
+A Python binding is available to access the library.
+It is compatible with Python 2 and 3.

+### Installing

+The Python binding is delivered as a package named `funnel`.

-The package is not published on PyPI.
-To install run `pip [-u] git+https://github.com/lbl-srg/funnel.git`.
+The package is not published on PyPI but can be installed from GitHub with `pip git+https://github.com/lbl-srg/funnel.git`.

+For development, additional dependencies are needed and can be installed with `pip install -r requirements.txt`.

 ### Python Binding